-Kim Corfman is Professor of Marketing at New York University’s Stern School of Business.
+Kim Corfman is Professor of Marketing and Deputy Chair of the Marketing Department at New York University’s Stern School of Business.
 She has served as Vice Dean for MBA Programs, Associate Dean, Academic Director of the Langone Part-Time MBA Program, and coordinator of the doctoral program in marketing.

 Since joining Stern in 1985, Professor Corfman has taught courses on creativity, negotiation, brand planning, marketing management, sales management, group decision-making, and focus group moderating, to undergraduates, MBA students, PhD students, and executives.